mini-kep/intro/specification/custom_api.md

 Such conversion is done at <https://github.com/mini-kep/intro/blob/master/pipeline/pipeline.py> .

 Implementation
 ===============

 1. Custom API design was originally discussed [here](https://github.com/mini-kep/frontend-app/issues/8) and [here](https://github.com/mini-kep/intro/issues/12).
    The result of the discussion is url format above.
 In discussion there are certain extras for future features.

-2. Initial veriosn of custom API is implemented as a part of fronetnd app at <https://github.com/mini-kep/frontend-app/blob/master/apps/views/time_series.py>.
+2. Initial version of custom API is implemented as a part of fronetnd app at <https://github.com/mini-kep/frontend-app/blob/master/apps/views/time_series.py>.
 It is responsible for translating URLs into parameter dictionaries.
 Try and click:
    - <http://mini-kep.herokuapp.com/ru/series/CPI/m/rog/2017>
    - <http://mini-kep.herokuapp.com/oil/series/BRENT/d/2000/2005>